encode/starlette/docs/middleware.md

         print("This is a primitive access log")
         print(f"status = {status_code}")
 ```
-On the example above, we are wrapping the `send` function with the `send_wrapper` one.

 !!! info
     You can check a more advanced implementation of the same rationale on [asgi-logger](https://github.com/Kludex/asgi-logger/blob/main/asgi_logger/middleware.py).

 #### Type annotations

-There are two ways of annotating a middleware: using Starlette itself or `asgiref`.
+There are two ways of annotating a middleware: using Starlette itself or [`asgiref`](https://github.com/django/asgiref).

 Using Starlette, you can do as: